 |Additional Information (Assessment)

-Feedback will comprise individual feedback on the assignments and overall exam mark feedback in the form of a report.
+Feedback will comprise individual feedback on the group assignment student assignments and overall exam mark feedback in the form of a report.

 ||Hours & Minutes

 |Main Exam Diet S2 (April/May)||Econometrics Applications in Banking (CMSE11315)||2:00|

 On completion of this course, the student will be able to:

 - Understand the objectives and the main characteristics of each regression model studied in the course

 - Understand and critically assess the results of econometric models

 - Understand and critically discuss the implications of the results of econometric models